An impact model of the electrostatic force: Coulomb's law re-visited: Discussion

 \subsection{Outlook}

 There are several topics that, in principle, should have been treated in this context, but would either require detailed calculations outside the scope of this conceptional presentation, or further far-reaching assumptions.
-Within the first category fall: (a) forces between parallel conductors and other magnetostatic configurations, considering that many magnetic fields can be transformed into pure electric fields by a change of the inertial system \citep[discussed by][]{Dwietal}; (b) the Aharonov--Bohm effect \citep{AhaBoh59}.
+Within the first category fall: (a)~forces between parallel conductors and other magnetostatic configurations, considering that many magnetic fields can be transformed into pure electric fields by a change of the inertial system \citep[discussed by][]{Dwietal}; (b)~the Aharonov--Bohm effect \citep{AhaBoh59}.

-In the second category should be mentioned: (a) the Casimir effect \citep{Cas49}; (b) the dipole and quadrupole energy spectra; (c) the interaction of quadrupoles and dipoles; (d) the contributions of $\epsilon_{\rm E}$ and $\epsilon_{\rm G}$ to the ``vacuum energy'' density and (e) the contributions of dipoles, quadrupoles, and photons to the ``gravitating mass''.
+In the second category should be mentioned: (a)~the Casimir effect \citep{Cas49}; (b)~the dipole and quadrupole energy spectra; (c)~the interaction of quadrupoles and dipoles; (d)~the contributions of $\epsilon_{\rm E}$ and $\epsilon_{\rm G}$ to the ``vacuum energy'' density.